kaizen-ai/kaizenflow/docs/DataFlow.md

 ## DataFlow computing

 **DataFlow framework**.
-DataFlow is a computing framework to implement machine learning models that can run in timed, non-timed, replayed simulation and real-time execution with minimal changes
+DataFlow is a computing framework to implement machine learning models that can run with minimal changes in timed, non-timed, replayed simulation and real-time execution.

-The principle underlying DataFlow is to run a model in terms of time slices of data so that both historical and real-time semantics can be accommodated without changing the model.
+The working principle underlying DataFlow is to run a model in terms of time slices of data so that both historical and real-time semantics can be accommodated without changing the model.

 - Some of the advantages of the DataFlow approach are:
   - Tiling to fit in memory